Nomex® vs Kevlar®

 This seemingly small difference dramatically alters how the polymer chains align.

-Technora® Aramid Fiber is a copolymer aramid fiber, meaning its polymer chain is formed from two different monomers rather than a single repeating structure like traditional para-aramids.
+Technora® is a copolymer aramid fiber, meaning its polymer chain is formed from two different monomers rather than a single repeating structure like traditional para-aramids.
 This slightly disrupts chain alignment, improving flex fatigue resistance and chemical stability while maintaining high strength.

-Mechanical Performance Differences
+Mechanical Performance Comparison

 The most significant performance difference between para-aramid and meta-aramid fibers is mechanical strength.